STOKE CITY v WEST BROMWICH ALBION

 when a goal from Scott Dobie was enough to give Gary Megson's men a 1-0 victory.

 The Baggies' 2-1 victory

-at the Britannia Stadium in January 2012 was their first on Stoke soil for
+at the Britannia Stadium in January of last season was their first on Stoke soil for

 thirty years, the last win previously coming in September 1982 when goals from Cyrille